Skip to main content

 Accommodation is offered with host families in the safe area of Mbwemi and Chukwani just outside Stone Town and close to the airport.
 You can expect to share a room with other volunteers.
 Mostly 2-3 volunteers share a room together.

-When we receive larger groups of volunteers or during busy months of summer volunteers are also accommodated in volunteer housing.
+When we receive larger groups of volunteers or during busy months of summer volunteers are also accommodated in shared intern housing.
 The house would be usually a fairly large Zanzibar home with a living room/dining room, as well as the kitchen.
 It can usually accommodates up to 8 -12 volunteers in different rooms.

 Bedding is provided in the form of sheets, but you need to bring a towel for personal use.
 Mosquito nets are not provided so you can bring one if you choose to.
 If you don’t have enough space in your suitcase; it is cheap to buy things locally.